mykelalvis/FT/Traveller/WORKING/Mongoose/TrailingFront/Trailing Frontier.md

 Vargr in Gateway tend to have shorter, flatter snouts than their cousins to coreward.
 Fur is predominantly sandy or tawny.
 Pure black Vargr are rare anywhere and in Gateway they are almost unheard-of.
 The Vargr in Gateway have no overall political structure.
 They are members of whatever society exists on their home worlds and owe allegiance to their local and planetary rulers with no considerations of species.

-### ARE WANDERERS A MAJOR RACE?

-The commonly accepted facts about the Wandering People are inaccurate or just plain wrong.
-The Wanderers actually originated in the Trailing Frontier.
-Like the Luriani they built huge sublight vessels and sent them out to explore and expand across the cosmos.
-These distant communities survived the destruction of the Wanderers' homeworld by the Vilani Imperium.
-It is widely believed the Vilani found the Wanderers had developed a jump drive superior to their own and eliminated the Wanderers as a potential threat.
-If this were true it would make the Wanderers a Major Race but the reality is quite different.

-Exactly what happened between the early Vilani explorers and the Wandering People is lost to history but it is now thought the Vilani expeditionary force which met with disaster in the region was launched in response to some incident.
-It is likely a Vilani official overreacted to an event or perhaps panicked upon finding the Wanderers on multiple worlds.
-Perhaps this is the origin of the myth that the Wanderers invented the jump drive.
-Whatever the reason, the Wanderers' civilisation was exterminated in a savage war.

-A few survivors escaped, using jump drives taken from disabled Vilani Imperium ships.
-They eventually found others of their kind and taught them how to build their own drives.
-It is not known how many enclaves of the Wandering People exist, or if any of the original sublight worldships are still active, but a number of their sublight super-vessels have been encountered in Gateway and Ley.

 ### THE WANDERING PEOPLE

-The name used by the Wandering People, or Wanderers, for themselves is unpronounceable by humans but is thought to translate as the usual
-'thinking people' or 'us'.
+The name used by the Wandering People, or Wanderers, for themselves is unpronounceable by humans but is thought to translate as the usual 'thinking people' or 'us'.
 Humans have applied the label Wanderer and the Wandering People do not seem to care.
 Their insectoid origins are obvious and the way their bodies are constructed results in a way of moving that constantly surprises and seems wrong to human observers.
 Their language is also rather difficult to translate.
 As a result, most Wanderers that interact with humans adopt a common human name like Bob, Alice or Eneri rather than attempting to translate their own.

 The Wanderers are a mysterious people, who do not discuss their society or religious beliefs (if they have any) with outsiders.
 Thus, what is known about them is mainly based upon observation and speculation, and may be inaccurate.
 It is widely thought the Wandering People entered the Gateway region around year 320 after crossing the Lesser Rift in their worldships.
 These are gigantic non-jump-capable vessels, each home to a large community of Wanderers.
 From the worldships, jump-capable vessels range across the region, trading and visiting various worlds.
 The Wanderers have set up a number of small enclaves on various worlds, from which they conduct trade.
 Humans are very rarely invited into these enclaves.

 Wanderer technology seems to be equivalent to Imperial TL12, although few devices have been examined by experts.
 The Wanderer way of doing things is very different to the approach used by humans and most other sentients.
 The exception is their jump drive, which is clearly derived from the original Vilani type.
 They do not trade their technology with anyone and are rather secretive about it.

 Wanderers are peaceable people who will fight in self-defence but more normally respond to threats with negotiation and/or a withdrawal.
 When they do fight, their warriors are ferocious and not deterred by casualties.
 It is thought the vast majority of Wanderers have an overwhelming sense of community and cannot bear to be isolated from their kin.
 However, a small proportion seem to be quite happy to leave the company of their fellows and to travel independently.
 These individuals are referred to as rogue Wanderers.
 Their motivations are largely unknown.

+> [!info]- ARE WANDERERS A MAJOR RACE?
+> The commonly accepted facts about the Wandering People are inaccurate or just plain wrong.
+The Wanderers actually originated in the Trailing Frontier.
+Like the Luriani they built huge sublight vessels and sent them out to explore and expand across the cosmos.
+These distant communities survived the destruction of the Wanderers' homeworld by the Vilani Imperium.
+It is widely believed the Vilani found the Wanderers had developed a jump drive superior to their own and eliminated the Wanderers as a potential threat.
+If this were true it would make the Wanderers a Major Race but the reality is quite different.
+>
+> Exactly what happened between the early Vilani explorers and the Wandering People is lost to history but it is now thought the Vilani expeditionary force which met with disaster in the region was launched in response to some incident.
+It is likely a Vilani official overreacted to an event or perhaps panicked upon finding the Wanderers on multiple worlds.
+Perhaps this is the origin of the myth that the Wanderers invented the jump drive.
+Whatever the reason, the Wanderers' civilisation was exterminated in a savage war.
+>
+> A few survivors escaped, using jump drives taken from disabled Vilani Imperium ships.
+They eventually found others of their kind and taught them how to build their own drives.
+It is not known how many enclaves of the Wandering People exist, or if any of the original sublight worldships are still active, but a number of their sublight super-vessels have been encountered in Gateway and Ley.

 ### WANDERING PEOPLE